ncatlab/nlab-content/pages/1/8/0/9/9081/content.md

   L_{whe} Top
 $$

-this as an essentially unique lift to _smooth cohomology_
+this has an essentially unique lift to _smooth cohomology_

 $$
   \mathbf{c}